How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal

 \begin{itemize} \item {\it Sine:} Signals consisting of six periods of a sinusoid with random phase and amplitude between 0.5 and 1.0, to which Gaussian noise $N(0,1)$ is added at every sample. \item {\it Noise:} Purely noisy signals, where each sample is drawn independently from $N(0,1)$. \end{itemize}

 Figure \ref{nv01_graph} illustrates two examples of each signal type (nv01.py).
 In our experiments, we compare two network architectures, CNNA and CNNB, on the task of classifying each signal as sine or noise.
 For each trial, we generate 100 signals from each class, shuffle them, and split the dataset in half: 50 for training and 50 for testing.
 Both networks are trained and evaluated on exactly the same set of signals.
 Training lasts for $M$ epochs, and the entire procedure is repeated $N$ times, yielding $N$ paired test accuracies.
-We then apply paired hypothesis tests to assess whether the differences between CNNA and CNNB are statistically significant.
+We then apply one-sided paired t-test \footnote{scipy.stats.ttest\_rel} to assess whether the differences between CNNA and CNNB are statistically significant.

 Additionally, we compute the mean performance curves — accuracy and loss for both training and testing — averaged over the $N$ repetitions across the $M$ epochs.
 These curves allow us to visualize the learning dynamics and compare the convergence speed of the two architectures.